fiverbeyond/In-Otter-Words/_posts/2026-3-1-twenty-questions-part-two.md

 I think America is pretty dang great.

+[^title-forty-two] [This report](https://www.americanprogress.org/article/the-title-42-expulsion-policy-does-nothing-to-prevent-the-spread-of-covid-19/) from the Center for American Progress suggests that Title 42 did pretty much nothing to slow the spread of Covid.
+Even [when restrictionists organizations talk about Title 42](https://cis.org/Parsing-Immigration-Policy/Coming-End-Title-42), they don't even mention the efficacy of the policy as a means of slowing Covid.

+[^one-percent]:
+Even fiddling around with [publicly available databases](https://data.bts.gov/Research-and-Statistics/Border-Crossing-Entry-Data/keg4-3bc2/explore/query/SELECT%20sum%28%60value%60%29%0AWHERE%0A%20%20%60date%60%0A%20%20%20%20BETWEEN%20%222024-12-05T22%3A51%3A46%22%20%3A%3A%20floating_timestamp%0A%20%20%20%20AND%20%222025-12-05T22%3A51%3A46%22%20%3A%3A%20floating_timestamp%0A%20%20AND%20caseless_one_of%28%60measure%60%2C%20%22Personal%20Vehicle%20Passengers%22%29/page/aggregate) will show you that several hundred million people cross the land border into the U.S. each year.
+These are typically U.S. citizens travelling, or business workers who live close to the border.
+Even with high estimates for the number of illegal border crossings (several hundred thousand), illegal immigration makes up a miniscule percentage of the border crossings that happen each year.

 [^prager]:"Under democratic influence since Ted Kennedy… the border has been essentially open to millions of people to come into this country illegally.” https://youtu.be/l7iz9PGI5jY?si=3asnaEm260cBDYKz&t=300